Apple Health is a place where you can store and track all of your health and fitness data in one place.

 - You'll be able to see a list of data sources that are pushing data to Apple Health

-- If there are multiple sources, Apple will select one to prioritise for data displayed
+- If there are multiple sources, Apple will select one to prioritize for the data displayed

 How to use Apple Watch with Apple Health